marinadunn/SHIFT-STAC-backend/README.md

 ## Pipeline

-The pipeline is currently set up to be run on the NASA CENTER FOR CLIMATE SIMULATION (NCCS) high-performance supercomputing cluster ["Discover"](https://www.nccs.nasa.gov/systems/discover).
-It can be run by executing the bash script `pipeline.sh`.
+The Zarr archives were created on the NASA CENTER FOR CLIMATE SIMULATION (NCCS) high-performance supercomputing cluster ["Discover"](https://www.nccs.nasa.gov/systems/discover).
+However the main data pipeline is not NCCS-specific, and can be run by executing the bash script `pipeline.sh`.

 Prerequisites: AWS credentials configured.
 Any changes to scripts already completed.

 This does the following steps:
-1. Runs a specific AWS MFA script, prompting user for MFA code to connect to SHIFT's AWS S3 buckets.
+1. Runs a specific internal AWS MFA script, prompting user for MFA code to connect to SHIFT's AWS S3 buckets.
+Ignore this if already connected.
 2. Changes to the desired working directory based on user input
 3. Checks if the virtual environment `shift-env` already exists.
 If so, activates it.
 If not, creates it then activates it.
 4. Loads the Python 3.9 module